ZhengWeiLim/ZhengWeiLim.github.io/index.md

 <!-- ## Zheng Wei Lim -->

-I am a PhD student at the University of Melbourne, developing computational methods for _difficult_ (i.e. cross-cultural or low-resource) translation.
+I am a PhD student at the University of Melbourne, developing computational methods for _difficult_ (i.e., cross-cultural or low-resource) translation.
 I have also worked on topics relating to **multilinguality**, **psycholinguistics** and **interpretability**.

 My long-term research interests include:
  - understanding how model architecture, training data and algorithms impose learning biases on language models, and their limitations in representing more complex language phenomena
  - studying how large-scale models navigate varying (sometimes conflicting) goals, and developing controllable mechanisms that drive convergent or adaptable behaviour across time, domains, languages and modalities.